e-tornike/e-tornike.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Machine Learning (ML) Researcher and Engineer with a focus on Natural Language Processing (NLP).
-I am passionate about using ML to solve complex, real-world problems.
-My present focus is on improving the performance of Large Language Models (LLMs) in domain-specific and multilingual settings.
-My research interests include [Scholarly Document Processing](https://sdproc.org/), Multilingual NLP, Information Retrieval, and AI for Software Engineering.
+I am a Machine Learning (ML) Researcher and Engineer specializing in Natural Language Processing (NLP).
+Driven by my passion to solve real-world problems, I am currently training Large Language Models (LLMs) to assist researchers in understanding and reasoning about scientific texts.
+I also enjoy building high quality data pipelines (*garbage in, garbage out*) and developing prototypes (*fail fast principle*). **I am currently on the job market.
+Feel free to reach out to me about relevant ML Engineering roles.**